Kuro-kittendotcom/Csharp-Winform-for-Schoolworks-Term02/README.md

 [EN] - This project is made for schoolworks only.

-Note : This project can be open by Visual Studio 2010 or newer.
+Note : This project can be opened by Visual Studio 2010 or newer.